The second moment of the number of integral points on elliptic curves is bounded: Binary quartic forms and integral points on elliptic curves

-with $A, B \in \Z$.
+with $A, B \in \O_{K,S}$.
 Let $O$ denote the point at infinity.
-Given a point $P = (x_0,y_0) \in E_{A,B}(\Q)$, the degree $2$ divisor $O + P$ induces a map from $\cE$ to $\P^1$ as a double cover ramified at four (not necessarily rational) points.
-In other words, we obtain a rational binary quartic form, which is easily computed \cite{cremonafisherstoll, cofreecounting}:
+Given a point $P = (x_0,y_0) \in \cE_{A,B}(K)$, the degree $2$ divisor $O + P$ induces a map from $E$ to $\P^1$ as a double cover ramified at a degree four subscheme of $\P^1$.
+In other words, we obtain a binary quartic form over $K$, which is easily computed \cite{cremonafisherstoll, cofreecounting}:

 It is easy to check that $I'(f) = -4A$ and $J'(f) = -4B$.